 WHY THE BIOVIVA PLATFORM?

-BioViva’s core CMV gene therapy technology is the subject of
+BioViva’s core CMV gene therapy technology is the subject of a pending patent application.
+It will revolutionize we way we treat disease.

 Among other things, this includes aspects of the fundamental recombinant viral vectors and treatment methods that have been shown to significantly increase longevity, prevent age-related hair loss, increase blood glucose tolerance, increase physical coordination, reduce age-related weight loss, and reverse signs of mitochondrial dysfunction.